Wake Forest ends six-day stretch of practices with cleaner bill of health

 The two senior captains weren’t in pads, but — as the Deacons have been using a different approach to preseason — that wasn’t as alarming as it would have been in years past.

-Herron, the sixth-year left tackle, was held out as a precaution as he works back into form following the tear of an ACL in the 2018 season opener.
+Herron, the sixth-year left tackle, was held out as a precaution as he works back into form after the tear of an ACL in the 2018 season opener.

-“It was funny, they told me I wasn’t going to practice today and I was like, ‘OK, well, I’ll just be another coach again, like I was last year,’” Herron said.
+“It was funny, they told me I wasn’t going to practice today and I was like, ‘OK, well, I’ll just be another coach again, like I was last year,’” said Herron.
 “But the trainers were making the jokes, they were like, ‘It’s your NFL vet day, so you can just relax.’”

 After his season-ending injury, Herron became something of a student assistant coach.
 He was indeed back in that role Tuesday morning, working closely with redshirt sophomore Spencer Clapp and freshman DeVonte Gordon, among others.
 He was particularly impressed with Gordon, who enrolled in January but missed most of the spring while recovering from an injury.